Hujanen91/Project_1_Red_Dead_Redemption_2/README.md

 * Had issues with GitHub not being able to show my images properly.
 Solved this by removing the first "/" in the file name.
 * The Screenshots gallery had issues in the beginning not working as I wanted it to, after going through different possible solutions I managed to make it work.
-* The navigation bar didn't show in Mozilla Firefox but after moving the nav containing the navitation bar to sit outside and right under header instead of inside the header.
+* The navigation bar didn't show in Mozilla Firefox but after moving the nav containing the navigation bar to sit outside and right under header instead of inside the header.
 This fixed the problem in Mozilla Firefox without changing anything in the other browsers.
 * A white line that I didn't seem to be able to get rid off.
 Managed to solve it by giving the body a background-color.
 * The video in index.html was not being as responsive as I wanted it to be.
 Eventually I realized I needed to change desired width to 100% and height to a desired amount in iframe tag.
 * The gang: Had trouble getting the pictures in the right div to align good with the text for said pictures.
 Eventually realized it was padding-right that was needed.